 Mapsted, a technology specialist in addressing challenges encountered by hybrid offices, can solve many of the issues modern offices face through its all-in-one patented location technology solution, which operates effectively without the need for external hardware or wifi.
 Whether it’s indoor-outdoor wayfinding, asset tracking, desk booking, message personalization, live notifications or location-sharing, Mapsted’s platform offers everything to accelerate a smooth transition to a hybrid work culture.
-Learn more today about how to fully automate your workplace with the most advanced location technology by watching this short video.
+Learn more today about how to fully automate your workplace with the most advanced location technology by watching this short video on Maximize Operational Efficiencies and Employee Satisfaction With Location-Based Technology.
 We are just a click away if you’re keen to learn how Mapsted’s technology can transform your hybrid office into a center of excellence.

 Frequently Asked Questions